Whats My IP

 Want to know what your IP address is behind your router?
 Yes, it may be possible for others to see that IP and we have a page to test it.
-It was orginally on this page, but because of the way Java works, people were not able to leave this 'what's my ip page' and thought we had disabled the back button - Not the case (just had to click twice), so we now provide a link to a software audit page that will show you your IP address behind your router (depending on your setup).
+It was originally on this page, but because of the way Java works, but moved to our software audit page, which shows your IP address behind your router (depending on your setup).

 When your web browser or email application requests a web page or email from another computer on the Internet, it automatically gives away the computer address where it should send the information.
 This is called your computer's "IP address."
 For most users accessing the Internet, this IP address will change every time you log in.
 A constantly changing IP address is referred to as a Dynamic IP Address.